Welcome! My name is Alison, a Person Centred Counsellor & Psychotherapist and Supervisor.

 My Dad unexpectedly passed away when I had just turned 21.
 For the next 15 years my way of coping with this huge loss was to put on a very good mask to the outside world on how I was really feeling inside.

-My GP referred me for bereavement counselling.
-I remember going for my first session:
+I remember going for my first counselling session:

 - I felt nervous